AmbireTech/adex-protocol/README.md

 Platform refers to the entire [validator stack](#validator-stack-platform), which is a set of software components that all validators/observers need to run.

-To prevent confusion with the normal terms "supply-side platform" (SSP) and "demand-side platform" (DSP), we will use "publisher-side platform" and "advertiser-side platform" when referring to the validator stacks.
+To prevent confusion with the normal terms "supply-side platform" (SSP) and "demand-side platform" (DSP), we will use "publisher-side platform" and "advertiser-side platform".

 ## Flow